GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Back-End/README.en.md

     - `certificates:` Module responsible for storing and exporting the logic for sending certificates to students who attended the event.
         - `certificates.module.ts:` Imports ScheduleModule.forRoot() and PrismaModule and exports the service for use elsewhere in the code.
+        - `certificates.controller.ts`: Provides the route for validating whether the certificate is real or not and whether it belongs to the person.
         - `certificates.service.ts:` All the logic for sending certificates to students who attended the previous day's events.

     - `cloudinary:` Exports the option to insert or remove photos from Cloudinary (free service for saving images, I recommend: https://cloudinary.com)